by: Thomas Young

 This is the most difficult part of website content because value is defined by your website users.
 Web stats such as number of pages visited, average time on the site at over three minutes, a low bounce rate and other related stats will show you how engaged users are with your website’s content.
 This is the measurement of content value and is directly related to online conversions.

 The content may be written in the language of the user, but it must also be understood by the website visitor.
 Avoid writing like you speak internally at your company; rather, write in the way a user will understand.
 This can also be determined in your stats and in user testing.

 Regularly updated content and author authority are the driving forces behind Google’s search results.
 Google will rank higher the sites that have content appropriate for the search results and regular content updates from credible authors.
 We will go into this in greater depth in the traffic generation and search engine optimization chapters of this book.

 Is there a plan in place for content marketing and regular updates?

 Content will not write itself and won’t get done unless there is a specific plan to make it happen, along with the right people to complete content writing tasks.
-The use of written content online to support your brand and drive conversions is called “content marketing” and should be included in your web marketing plan.
-Content marketing is at the heart of a successful web marketing strategy.
+The use of written content online to support your brand and drive conversions is called “content marketing” and should be included in your strategic digital marketing plan.
+Content marketing is at the heart of a successful strategic digital marketing strategy.
 Once again, we will review content marketing in more detail in coming chapters.